-Buck McCumbers is a veteran of the bluegrass music scene.
-He started playing at the age of 16 on the Spencer, WV radio.
-In 1967, he started playing with Frank Necessary and the Stone Mountain Boys recording one album and several singles with them.
+BUCK MCCUMBERS is a veteran of the bluegrass music scene.
+He started playing music at the age of 16 on the Spencer, WV radio.
+In 1967, he started playing with Frank Necessary and the Stone Mountain Boys, recording one album and several singles with them.
 He also was a member of the WWVA Jamboree.
-He then formed with his family the McCumbers Brothers Band, recording their first album in 1976 on Old Homestead Records.
-He was one of the founding members of the group License to Drive.
-They produced 2 recordings.
+He then formed, with his family, the McCumbers Brothers Band, recording their first album in 1976 on Old Homestead Records.
+He was also one of the founding members of the group License to Drive.
+They produced two recordings.
 In 2002, he was instrumental in forming the band Buck & Company.
 His repertoire includes several recordings on different projects and also playing with several notable bands including Red Allen, Mac Wiseman, Lillie Mae and the Dixie Gospelaires and the Hutchinson Brothers.
-Buck's contributions to the Band are numerous.
-Not only does he play mandolin/fiddle while delivering superb lead and tenor vocals, he is a tremendous songwriter contributing fresh original material.
+Buck's contributions to the band are numerous.
+Not only does he play mandolin/fiddle while delivering superb lead and tenor vocals, he is a tremendous song writer, contributing fresh original material to the band.

-Connie Hardman has contributed her musical and singing talents to bluegrass music for several years.
-Being a guitarist and a sister to the McCumbers brothers, she has played with them for several years and was privileged to be included in some of their recordings.
-Connie also helped to form an Ohio-based bluegrass group called the Northern Blend with whom she has played festivals, gospel sings, and various churches.
+CONNIE HARDMAN has contributed her musical and singing talents to bluegrass music for several years.
+Being a guitarist and sister to the McCumbers Brothers, she has played with them for several years and was privileged to be included in some of their recordings.
+Connie also helped to form an Ohio-based bluegrass group Northern Blend with whom she has played festivals, gospel sings, and various churches.
 Her ability to write songs is evidenced by several of her songs being recorded with Northern Blend and "The Battle" is the title cut of Buck & Company's gospel CD.